 Day 2, 3 and 4 - Friday, August 15th, Thursday, August 21st and Friday, August 22nd will be held at the Mound parking lot, 900 Mound Road, Miamisburg.
 It is located across the street from the Mound golf course.

-*** Please note: All required documentation for each driver must be received at least one-week prior to the first day of the training session for your employee to be eligible to participate This enables MVRMA to keep and maintain accurate and detailed records per the FMCSA requirements.
+*** Please note: All required documentation for each driver must be received at least one-week prior to the first day of the training session for your employee to be eligible to participate.
+This enables MVRMA to keep and maintain accurate and detailed records per the FMCSA requirements.
 Each employee is required to complete 30-40 hours of driving under the supervision of city staff prior to class attendance.
 Attached you will find the CDL-ELDT Application, and the Ohio LTAP online course account setup.

 The following is REQUIRED to finalize your employee’s spot in the class:

 Copy of the employee’s Temporary CDL License